Search

 Magenta Telekom (formerly T-Mobile) Austria Tourist Sim Price

-The plan offered by Magenta Telekom (formerly T-Mobile) stores includes 40GB data + 17GB EU roaming + 1000 minutes / SMS valid for 1 month.
+The plan offered by Magenta Telekom (formerly T-Mobile) stores includes 50GB data + 19GB EU roaming + 1000 minutes / SMS valid for 1 month.

 How to Get a Sim Card in Austria

-Identify mobile providers: A1, Drei (3) and Magenta Telekom (formerly T-Mobile) are your best options in Austria.
+Identify the mobile providers in Austria: A1, Drei (3) and Magenta Telekom (formerly T-Mobile) are your best options in Austria.

 Where to Get a Sim Card in Austria